Oil Sands Alliance: History

 In June 2022, the Oil Sands Pathways to Net Zero Alliance described their plan for reaching net-zero that "centers on carbon capture and storage (CCUS) processes and "other emerging technologies like direct air capture".

 On June 15, 2022, Canadian Natural Resources, Cenovus Energy, Imperial Oil, MEG Energy, Suncor Energy and ConocoPhillips established Pathways Alliance.

 In 2022, Pathways Alliance "announced that exploratory drilling would begin that winter to create underground reservoirs in northern Alberta, where carbon captured during the process of oil sands extraction would be stored.
 The proposal, which may take several years to gain regulatory approval, includes the construction of a pipeline to transport captured carbon from over twenty oil sands facilities to an underground storage facility near Cold Lake".

 By January 2023, Phase 1 was under construction with a $500 million already invested by the consortium.
 On 4 January 2023, the Pathways Alliance and the Alberta Government entered into a Carbon Sequestration Evaluation Agreement.

 In March 2023, Pathways president, Kendall Dilling, called on the federal government to financially support their CCUS projects.
 That same month, Greenpeace Canada filed a complaint against Pathways Alliance with the Competition Bureau, alleging that the consortium had "been running a misleading advertisement campaign to influence federal regulations and manipulate public support for oil sands development."

 An October 2023 Greenpeace article said that the members of the Alliancewho control approximately 63% of Canada's total oil productionin 2022 collectively posted a record profit of over $35 billion.

 According to a 4 October 2023 Deloitte Canada report, with the completion of the TransMountain pipeline in 2024, the price of Western Canada Selectthe benchmark Canadian heavy oilprice differential will decrease and the WCS price will increase as oil production expands.
 The report also said that the pipeline expansion will result in an increase in Canadian oil productionwhich in effect means Pathways Alliance membersin 2024 and 2025 to an estimated total representing more than the total production from 2018 to 2023."

 In June 2024, as the new federal anti-green-washing legislation was about to come into effect, Pathways Alliance removed all their webpage content regarding the benefits of their proposed CCS system.
 As of mid-September 2024, public communications by oilsands companies remained mute about their response to reduce its greenhouse gas emissions.

+In a rebrand in February 2026, Pathways Alliance is now known as Oil Sands Alliance to represent its focus on industry growth.